 - To be executed, a plugin needs a set of arguments that define, for example, which host to connect to or through which protocol.
 The plugin and its associated arguments form a command.

 For example, to monitor a host with Centreon is to configure all the commands needed to measure the desired indicators, and then deploy that configuration to the collection engine so that these commands are run periodically.

 In Centreon, monitoring is made easy by the following elements:

-Plugin Packs, that provide ready-to-use host and service templates.
-These greatly simplify the configuration of hosts and services: for instance, all you have to do is to apply Plugin Pack templates to a host for it to be monitored.
+Monitoring Connectors, that provide ready-to-use host and service templates.
+These greatly simplify the configuration of hosts and services: for instance, all you have to do is to apply Monitoring Connector templates to a host for it to be monitored.